writetome51/get-indexes-of-item-duplicates/README.md

 # getIndexesOfItemDuplicates(<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;value,<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;array<br>): number[]

 Returns indexes of every duplicate instance of `value` in `array`.
-Errors if `value` is object, array that contains object, null, or undefined.
+It errors if `value` is an object, null, undefined, or an array that contains
+an object.

 ## Examples
 ```ts